GitMarshallBill/docsfornems/check_commands/usage/microsoft-windows/check_wmi.rst

   :align: center
   :alt: Enable Distributed COM

--  In the My Computer Properties dialog box, click the COM Security tab.
+-  In the My Computer Properties dialog box, click the **COM Security** tab.
--  Under Access Permissions, click Edit Limits.
+-  Under Access Permissions, click **Edit Limits**.
 -  In the Access Permission dialog box, add the user or group name necessary for the remote user.
--  Ensure Local Access and Remote Access are checked and click OK
+-  Ensure Local Access and Remote Access are checked and click **OK**

 .. figure:: ../../../img/wmi_windows_11.png
   :width: 500
   :align: center
   :alt: COM Security

--  In the Launch and Activation Permissions area, click Edit Limits.
+-  In the Launch and Activation Permissions area, click **Edit Limits**.
 -  In the Launch and Activation Permission dialog box, add the user or group name necessary for the remote user.
 -  Grant the remote user all the permissions available in the Permissions